DancingNekoGirl/Neko/index.md

 ## Welcome to my terrible site-

-This site is for [DancingNekoGirl](https://scratch.mit.edu/users/DancingNekoGirl/),
+This site is for [DancingNekoGirl](https://scratch.mit.edu/users/DancingNekoGirl/), and is under construction while she tries to figure out what the heck this is.

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/DancingNekoGirl/Neko/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.